Permaculture & Edible Landscaping

 - create diverse habitats

 Allison moved to Sedalia, Virginia with her family in 1994.
 Growing up there on the family farm, which we affectionately call Mountain Run, instilled in her a love for nature and farm life.
 During college, she sought opportunities to learn about regenerative farming and organic agriculture—volunteering at vegetable farms and market gardens while in school.
 After college, she earned her Permaculture Design Certificate and went on to work for organic vegetable farmers, all the while learning about holistic management through her uncle Ben, who manages her family’s land and cattle at Mountain Run Farm.
-She has studied Western herbalism under the guidance of Jim McDonald and Kat Maier, and has a passion for children, dancing, growing and making medicine.
+She has studied Western herbalism under the guidance of Jim McDonald and Kat Maier, and has a passion for working with children, dancing, growing and making medicine.
 She brings order and harmony to the day to day operation of Mountain Run Permaculture and plans Mountain Run Jam, a yearly event held in celebration of agriculture and the arts.